Effects of mycotoxins on pets

 Ochratoxins

-In the same way, as in dogs, this toxin stands out for mainly affecting the kidneys of cats.
+In the same way, these toxins stand out for mainly affecting the kidneys of cats.
 Thus, ochratoxins alter the nephrotic structure and function triggering different clinical symptoms, such as polyuria, polydipsia and prostration (Zain, 2011).

 Conclusion